 *This is custom.
 List the debts that are the most annoying.
 In our example, the credit cards are probably the most annoying so I have listed those first, followed by the others in order of annoyance.

-ACTION STEP: Create your list of debts in the same order along with the method you chose.
-You can do this on a piece of paper, a spreadsheet, or our Debt Payoff spreadsheet.
+ACTION STEP: Create a list of debts in the same order along with the method you chose.
+Do this on a piece of paper, a spreadsheet, or feel free to use this Debt Payoff spreadsheet.

 Step #3 – Create a Surplus of Cash

-Now that you have chosen your method and listed out your debts, now it’s time to look at your budget.
-If you haven’t budgeted before, please check out my article on creating your first budget before you move on.
+Now that you have chosen your method and listed the debts, now it’s time to look at your budget.
+For those who haven’t budgeted before, please check out this article on creating a budget before you move on.

-After you have a budget in place, the next logical move is to create a surplus of cash that you can use to get out of debt.
-A savings plan can help you achieve this, by removing or reducing certain items in your budget.
+After a budget is in place, the next logical move is to create a surplus of cash that you can use to get out of debt.
+A savings plan can help achieve this, by removing or reducing certain items in your budget.

 This is the next step.
-Get your budget in order, and then create your savings plan so that you have a surplus of cash left over at the end of the month.
+Get your budget in order, and then create a savings plan so that you have a surplus of cash left over at the end of the month.

 ACTION STEP: Create a budget and savings plan (if you haven’t already), then move on.

-Step #4 – Throw the Surplus at Your Debt
+Step #4 – Throw the Surplus at the Debt

-Now that you have a surplus of cash (by removing or reducing certain items from your budget) it’s time to start the debt payoff process.
+Now that you have a surplus of cash (by removing or reducing certain items from the budget) it’s time to start the debt payoff process.
 This is where the magic happens!
-You are now organized and ready to work your debt, but in a systematic order.
+You are now organized and ready to pay off debt in a systematic order.

-Regardless of the method you are using (Snowball, Avalanche, or Hybrid), you will follow these same steps:
+Regardless of the method you are using (Snowball, Avalanche, or Hybrid), these same steps will be followed:

-- Pay the minimum payment for each loan (the minimum payment is the smallest amount you can pay to stay in good standing).
+- Pay the minimum payment for each loan (the minimum payment is the smallest amount that can be paid to stay in good standing).